Write SELinux policy

 When a device is in permissive mode, denials are logged but not enforced.
 Permissive mode is important for two reasons:

-• Permissive mode ensures that policy bringup does not delay other early device bringup tasks.
+• Permissive mode ensures that policy bringup doesn't delay other early device bringup tasks.

 • An enforced denial may mask other denials.
 For example, file access typically entails a directory search, file open, then file read.
 In enforcing mode, only the directory search denial would occur.
 Permissive mode ensures all denials are seen.